-Recommendations: Completion of 8th Grade United States History with a B or higher, 8th Grade United States History teacher recommendation, and required student/parent/teacher signed contract.
+Recommendations: Completion of $8^{th}$ Grade United States History with a B or higher, and student/guardian/teacher signed contract.

 HISTORY OF AMERICAN SPORTS 722199

-Semester (5 credits)

-[9/10/11/12] UC C / CSU (a)
+[9 / 10 / 11 / 12] UC / CSU (a)

 In this semester course we will examine the American sporting experience from the colonial period through the 21st century.
 We will focus especially on the rise of organized sports institutions and how race, class, gender, ethnicity, economics and religion have shaped the relationship between sport and society.
 Students will learn about the histories of boxing, baseball, basketball, football, hockey, soccer, auto racing, horse racing, tennis, golf, college athletics, and the modern Olympic games.
 This is not a course in sports trivia.
 Rather, the main goal of the course is to use sports as a tool to better understand American history and how sports have shaped American culture.